fredhicks/Blades-in-the-Dark/README.md

 This is a character sheet for Blades in the Dark for use on Roll20.

 ## TODO
-* Add a factions/status overlay
+* Add a faction mode

 ## Changelog